jas0ndiamond/adafruit-motorhat-stepper-controller/README.md

 Driving stepper motors requires realtime control, which is not guaranteed by JVMs based on Java SE.

-Using the regular ol' JVM to drive stepper motors will run, however a non-embedded JVM will have optimizations and scheduling that act as randomizers for signal timings.
+Using the regular ol' JVM to drive stepper motors will run, however a non-embedded JVM will have garbage collection, optimizations, and scheduling that act as randomizers for signal timings.
 Your motors will probably spin, but the step transitions will not be smooth, the motors will heat up unduly, and damage to the hat/motors/pi becomes a possiblity.

 ## Differences from the Adafruit Python Library (and some of the reference implementations)
 1. Hat shutdown or reset must be manually invoked via AdafruitMotorHat.shutdown().